 However it looks for you will be different than how it looks for another teacher.
 Again, the important thing to remember is to practice and be consistent.
 Students will learn the routine, and what to expect during that part of the day, and they will look forward to it.
 I tend to do something similar with 1-2 center rotations each day, but have found doing all 5 stations over 2 1/2 hours just doesn’t work for my teaching style.

 The Secret Sauce to Math Fact Practice

-And although I get tempted to try lots of different activities and switch things up every week during our math warm up and centers, I have learned to choose a few activities my students enjoy and know how to do consistently.
+And although I get tempted to try lots of different activities and switch things up every week during our math warm-up and centers, I have learned to choose a few activities my students enjoy and know how to do consistently.
 That’s how they become successful at mastering their skills.
-Whether it be addition and subtraction facts or writing, I want to spend less time giving them directions on how to do the activity, and spend more time on practicing.
+Whether it be addition and subtraction facts or writing, I want to spend less time giving them directions on how to do the activity and spend more time practicing.

 Not only does this help them become independent learners throughout the year, they gain confidence in what they are doing.
 Then I am able to spend more time working with my small groups and focusing less on management during independent work times.

-And that’s they key with anything…consistency.
+And that’s the key with anything…consistency.
 We get better at what we do consistently.

 To practice the same skill with other themes, students can play these games throughout the year to enjoy the game all year long:

 - Ah-choo!
 Snowman Math Game

 - Math Fluency Game Bundle #1 with 6 POPULAR MATH FLUENCY GAMES your students can play throughout the year